StackStorm/st2docs/docs/source/actions.rst

 Sample Python action
 ~~~~~~~~~~~~~~~~~~~~

-This example Python action prints text `working` provided via the
+This example Python action prints text provided via the ``message`` parameter to
+the standard output.

+In addition to printing the message, the action also returns a tuple as a result.
-``message`` parameter to the standard output:
+If the ``message`` parameter passed to the action is ``working``, the action will be
+considered as succeeded (first flag in the result indicating action status is
+``True``) and in case another message is passed in, action will be considered as
+failed (first flag in the result tuple indicating action status is ``False``).

 Metadata file (``my_echo_action.yaml``):